saxenaarya77/-vityarthi_project_to-do/README.md

 # VITYARTHI_PROJECT_TO-DO

-# 🌟 vityarthi: A Simple To-Do List Application
+ vityarthi: A Simple To-Do List Application

-## 💡 Overview of the Project
+# Overview of the Project
 This project, **vityarthi**, is a **command-line interface (CLI) To-Do List application** built using Python.
 It allows users to manage their daily tasks by providing a simple, interactive menu to add, view, and remove tasks from a list.
 The data is stored in memory for the duration of the program's execution.

----

-## ✨ Features
+#Features
 * **Add Task:** Easily input and save a new task to the list.
 * **View Tasks:** Display all current tasks in a numbered list.
 * **Remove Task:** Select a task by its number to remove it from the list.
 * **Simple Menu:** An intuitive menu system for easy navigation and interaction.

----

-## 🛠️ Technologies/Tools Used
+## Technologies/Tools Used
 * **Language:** **Python 3** (The project is a single Python script).

----

 ## ⬇️ Steps to Install & Run the Project

 Since this is a simple Python script, no special installation is required beyond having a working Python environment.